Soulrealz/blank_engine/README.md

 Edit cppstd from 14 to 20
 > compiler.cppstd=14

+Restart your gitbash or whatever shell you are using so that it can detect CMake for the next step

 ### 4. Download Packages and Build Project

 Automatically:
     >py build_project.py

 Manually:
     > conan install conanfile.py --build missing --output-folder=./dependencies --settings=build_type=Debug

     If the above command is throwing the following error in gitbash run it again but in CMD
     > ERROR: fmt/10.0.0: Error in build() method, line 94

     Then to build the project run
     > ./bin/premake5.exe vs2019